ordina-jworks/ordina-jworks.github.io/_posts/2020-08-15-tailwindcss.md

 }
 ```

-Once you configured the screens, you can use the screen prefix everywhere so your design can be responsive.
+Once you configured the screens, you can use the screen prefix everywhere, so your design can be responsive.

 ```html
 <div class="bg-error-500 tablet:bg-error-100">